-There is no definitive answer to this question as it depends on a number of factors, such as the quality of the oil and the engine itself.
+There is no definitive answer to this question, as it depends on several factors, including the quality of the oil and the engine itself.
 However, synthetic oil is generally less likely to leak than regular oil, thanks to its superior lubrication properties.

 If you’ve ever wondered whether synthetic oil causes more leaks than conventional oil, you’re not alone.
 It’s a common question, and one that doesn’t have a straightforward answer.
 Here’s what we know: